 That, my friends, is some sword of the Spirit; the Word of God; Christ Jesus the Word.

-The other pieces of Christ our Apparel – the helmet, the shoes, the shield, the belt and the breastplate – are essential defensive pieces of armor.
+The other pieces of Christ our Apparel – the helmet, the shield, the belt and the breastplate – are essential defensive pieces of armor.
 Christ’s attributes are vital in our life if we are to “overcome by the blood of the Lamb and the word of our testimony.”
 (Revelation 12:11) Otherwise, this world and the enemy will try to wear us out and take us down.

 But the sword… it is the sword of the Spirit, the Word of God (Ephesians 6:17) that is the critical offensive weapon we must learn to grip and hold tightly to – being clothed with Christ the Word.